 In July 2013 the Society members voted in favour of the Club being authorised to issue sufficient new shares to grant controlling interest to FPS.

 The role of the Society has changed over the past few years.

-It is now widely recognised that sport in general and football, in particular, can be a force for good that can produce numerous social benefits, improving self-esteem, inspiring children and young people, promoting wellbeing and healthy lifestyles and contributing to social inclusion.
+It is now widely recognised that sport in general and football in particular can be a force for good that can produce many social benefits, improving self-esteem, inspiring children and young people, promoting wellbeing and healthy lifestyles and contributing to social inclusion.

-Over the last few years the nature and scope of activity carried out by the Society has tended to focus more on social events that are intended to contribute positively to the lives of the Society’s members, other supporters and the wider community.
+Over the last few years the nature and scope of activities pursued by the Society has tended to focus on social events intended to contribute positively to the lives of the Society’s members, other Club supporters and the wider community.

-Based on the Dundee Football Club's 'Shareholding Statement' submitted to Companies House on the 13th February 2017; DFCSS holds 17.0% ‘Ordinary’ shares and 10.4% ‘A Ordinary’ shares which amount to a total shareholding of 27.4%, making the Society the largest shareholder in Dundee Football Club after FPS with their 57% shareholding at the time of submission.
+Based on the Dundee Football Club's 'Confirmation Statement' to Companies House on the 13th February 2019; DFCSS holds 12.7% ‘Ordinary’ shares and 7.7% ‘A Ordinary’ shares which amounts to a total shareholding of 20.4%, making the Society the largest shareholder in Dundee Football Club after FPS with a 68.2% shareholding at the time of the statement.

 Finally, the Society is a democratic and representative voice of the supporters of DFC.
 Every member of the society over the age of 15 holds one voting share in the Society and any member over the age of 17 can be appointed to the Society Board.